okeeffed/cheat-sheets/COMP3520-OS/3-Threads.md

 Scheduling is done on a thread basis.

-Window is an example of this approach.
+Windows is an example of this approach.